Petruchio96/KOS-Scripts/README.md

 ### Function GetSensorList()

 **Description:**  Returns a list of parts that can perform science and save data.
-The function checks all the parts on the ship and returns a list of just science parts.
+The function checks all the parts on the ship and returns a list of those that can perform science.

 **Required Parameters:**  None